abakan-zz/mezzanine-meze/README.rst

    Sphinx is currently the only builder.

-4. If you have started using Meze afte
+4. If you have started using Meze after creating database, you may need to make a migration.
+See field injection `caveats`_ in Mezzanine documentation.

 .. _caveats: http://mezzanine.jupo.org/docs/model-customization.html#field-injection-caveats